erikmhauck/filescout/README.md

 ## Installation

+### Quick start

 filescout leverages [docker volumes](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose) to add the desired paths to scan and index into a docker container.
 For a basic installation, `volumes` is the only section that requires configuration.

-### Full docker-compose example

 ```yaml
 version: '3.8'